JieWangnk/AortaCFD-Mesh/README.md

 ## 📚 Citation

-If you use AortaCFD-Snappy in your research, please cite:
+If you use AortaCFD-Mesh in your research, please cite:

 ```bibtex
 @software{aortacfd_snappy,